 Cellophane Foil/ kitchen foil:

 A lot of different opinions on this are going between artists.
-I just recommend to use it the first day and possibly the second day if the tattooed area was a very tender...
-Or for example, if your job takes place in a dusty environment, best to use foil the second day as protection!
+We recommend to use cellophane foil on the day of your tattoo session for the first couple of hours.
+Then refresh the tattoo and reapply a foil before going to bed, as to protect the tattoo from any dust particles in the sheets.
+If the tattooed area was very tender it is optional to use cellophane foil on the second day (day after your tattoo session).
+Or if your job takes place in a dusty / unhygienic environment, the it is best to use cellophane foil a second day as protection!

 Cleaning (first week):

-Clean your new tattoo at least twice a day (preferably at morning, noon and before bed).
+Clean your new tattoo at least twice (but preferably three times) a day (preferably at morning, noon and before bed).
 Rinse with clear water, dap dry and reapply cream.

 Use cream (2weeks):